suixinsuo/olympus-protocol/docs/B2B/OlympusIndex.md

 ####  Description

-This function is for index' manager to withdraw their accumulated management fee.
+This function is for index's manager to withdraw their accumulated management fee.

 ####  Parameters